Opalinium/nocturna-docs/terms.md

 - Your server's use of automated moderation features
 - Incorrect configuration of Bot features
 - Use of premium features or custom branding
-- Use or misuse of mass nickname operations
+- Use or misuse of automatic nickname patterns
 - Disputes with Patreon regarding billing or subscriptions

 ## 15. Dispute Resolution